How to Separate Laundry in Care Homes: Colour Coding and Risk Categories Explained

 Knowing how to separate laundry in care homes is more than a back-room task—it’s frontline infection control.
 With colour-coded systems, proper staff training, and reliable equipment, you can prevent contamination, meet audit standards, and keep residents safe.

-Need help reviewing your current system or planning an upgrade?
-Contact our team today and we’ll help you find the right laundry solution for your care home.
+Need help reviewing your current system or processes?
+Book a consultation below and we’ll help you find the right laundry solution for your care home.